-While the 2016 editions of ICIO and TiVA were based on System of National Accounts, 1993 (1993 SNA) concepts and used an industry list based on the ISIC Rev.3 classification, the 2018 versions used 2008 SNA concepts and an industry list based on ISIC Rev.4.
-In addition, the 2018 edition of TiVA indicators edition includes Kazakhstan as a new economy.
-As well as the 64 target economies, an aggregate for the Rest of the World economies is included in ICIO tables and TiVA for completeness.
+The 2021 ICIO and TiVA databases are primarily based on statistics compiled according to 2008 System of National Accounts (2008 SNA) concepts and, an industry list based on ISIC Revision 4.
+Compared to the 2018 edition, the 2021 edition of TiVA indicators includes two new countries, Lao PDR and Myanmar, to complete the coverage of ASEAN economies.
+As well as the 66 target economies, an aggregate for the "Rest of the World" economies is included in ICIO tables and TiVA for completeness.
+The number of unique industries covered has increased from 36 in the 2018 edition to 45.

-Based on OECD's ICIO, it was also released the Trade in Value Added (TiVA) database consisting of a set of measures that aim to provide better insights into global production networks and supply chains than is possible with conventional trade statistics.
+The TiVA indicators are designed to provide better insights into global production networks and supply chains than is possible with conventional trade statistics.

-2 OECD's ICIO Tables: basic definitions
+2. OECD's ICIO Tables: basic definitions